Fast growth in Folner sets for Thompson's group F: Introduction

 In this paper we will study the F\o lner function for Thompson's group $F$.
 Recall that a finite subset $A$ of a finitely generated group $G$ is \emph{$\varepsilon$-F\o lner} (with respect to a finite generating set $\Gamma \subseteq G$) if

 where $\symdif$ denotes symmetric difference.
 The \emph{F\o lner function} of $G$ (with respect to $\Gamma$) is defined by

 with $\Fol_{G,\Gamma} (n) = \infty$ if there is no $1/n$-F\o lner set with respect to $\Gamma$.
-Notice that $G$ is amenable if and only if its F\o lner function (with respect to any finite generating set $\Gamma$) is finite valued.
+By F\o lner's criterion, a group $G$ is amenable if and only if its F\o lner function (with respect to any finite generating set $\Gamma$) is finite valued.

 Thompson's group $F$ has many equivalent definitions; we will use the formulation in terms of tree diagrams defined below.
 The standard presentation of $F$ is infinite, with generators $x_i$ $(i \in \Nbb)$ satisfying $x_i^{-1} x_n x_i = x_{n+1}$ for all $i < n$.
 It is well known, however, that $F$ admits the finite presentation